dinhomathias/Amc/Webhooks.md

 In this model, a single server application listening on the public IP, the *reverse proxy*, accepts all webhook requests and forwards them to the correct instance of locally running *integrated webhook servers.* It also performs the *SSL termination*, meaning it decrypts the HTTPS connection, so the webhook servers receive the already decrypted traffic.
 These servers can run on *any* port, not just the four ports allowed by Telegram, because Telegram only connects to the reverse proxy directly.

-Depending on the reverse proxy application you (or your hosting provider) is using, the implementation will look a bit different.
+Depending on the reverse proxy application you (or your hosting provider) are using, the implementation will look a bit different.
 In the following, there are a few possible setups listed.

 #### Heroku
 On Heroku using webhook can be beneficial on the free-plan because it will automatically manage the downtime required.